Tateyama Kurobe Alpine Route

 Your Japan Tour

-As seasoned Japan experts, we can help you create your perfect Japan tour including destinations like Toyama and the Tateyama Kurobe Alpine Route.
-Contact us to start planning your unforgettable holiday to this fascinating country full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!
+As seasoned Japan experts, we create perfect Japan package tours including destinations like the Tateyama Kurobe Alpine Route.
+Check out our group tours and private tours, or contact us to start planning your unforgettable holiday to this fascinating country full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!

 Access to Toyama Station (JR): Take Hokuriku Shinkansen (bullet train) from Tokyo.
 It takes about 2 hours by the fastest shinkansen Kagayaki.